'Your Choice' Preference Service for Unaddressed Mail

 T: 0345 2660858

-The Direct Marketing Association UK (DMA) is the trade body for the direct marketing industry.
+The Data & Marketing Association UK (DMA) is the trade body for the direct marketing industry.
 The majority of national distribution companies involved in the door to door delivery of unaddressed mail, as well as some local distribution companies, are members of the DMA.